senseexcel/senseexcel/README.md

 Export Root Node:

-If you were to specifcy a Sheet Loop for a field/dimension called "Year" which includes values "2017" "2018" and "2019", your output workbook would have the below worksheets included:
+If you were to specify a Sheet Loop for a field/dimension called "Year" which includes values "2017" "2018" and "2019", your output workbook would have the below worksheets included:

 With Export Root Node Checked/True:

-Worksheet1: 2017
+Worksheet 1: 2017

-Worksheet2: 2018
+Worksheet 2: 2018

-Worksheet3: 2019
+Worksheet 3: 2019

 With Export Root Node Unchecked/False: